ideawu/c1000k/README.md

 c1000k
 ======

-This is the TCP server-client suit to help you to test if your OS supports c1000k(1 million connections).
+This is the TCP server-client suit to help you test if your OS supports c1000k(1 million connections).

 ## Usage